raoul2000/js-playground/docker-memo.md

 	$ docker run -d -P --name test_sshd eg_sshd
 	e958400f35aac44338248770cc9f9361754099a052c88116ac68c2a954a46d02

-We must now find out whot is the mapping for the SSH port 22.
+We must now find out what is the mapping for the SSH port 22.
 This can be obtained using the *ps* or *port* command.

 Using *ps* :